markevans/dragonfly/extra_docs/Configuration.md

     app.configure_with(:heroku, 's3_bucket_name')

-This configures it to use the {Dragonfly::DataStorage::S3DataStore}, using Heroku's config attributes.
+The {Dragonfly::Config::Heroku Heroku configuration} configures it to use the {Dragonfly::DataStorage::S3DataStore}, using Heroku's config attributes.
 See {file:ExampleUseCases} for more info.

 Custom Saved Configuration